mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

 ```

 Please be sure that all exported variables are valid.
 The `HCLOUD_SSH_KEY` name must match with the name you set during the upload via Hetzner CLI / UI.
 The Kubernetes version must fit the supported K8s version range from DKP.
-See DKP release notes to validate which Kubernetes versions are supported.
+See [DKP release notes][DKP release notes] to validate which Kubernetes versions are supported.

 These environment variables define that a cluster with 3 control-planes with `cpx31` flavor and 3 workers with `cpx31` flavor in region `fsn1` will be created.
 Your SSH key can be used to login as user `root`.
 A default Ubuntu 20.04 is used as a base image, but it is recommended to use your own base image if you run clusters in production!